-Trail amenities will be encouraged along each of the trails but not required.
+Trail amenities will be encouraged along each of the trails.
 Amenities include washrooms, lighting, benches, garbage cans, exercise equipment, gazebos, bicycle parking, etc. Trail amenities can be coordinated with local service groups and should be installed with Municipal awareness and approval.

-4.7 Trail Design
+4.7 Trail Accessibility